-The Statement of Cash Flows is another financial indicator of the ability of the College to meet financial obligations as they occur.
-It presents information related to cash inflows and outflows summarized by operating, noncapital financing, capital and related financing, and investing activities.
+Statement of Cash Flows: This statement presents information related to cash inflows and outflows summarized by operating, noncapital financing, capital and related financing, and investing activities, and helps measure the ability of the College to meet financial obligations as they mature (Exhibit A-3).

-The Notes to the Financial Statements provide additional information that is essential to a full understanding of the data provided in the statements.
+Notes to the Financial Statements: The notes provide additional information that is essential for a complete understanding of the data provided in the statements.